2lastview/ClicklessTextEnricherApplication/README.md

 ####Description

-* You can choose an image from either the gallery or by taking one with the camera.
+* You can choose an image from the gallery or by taking one with the camera.

 <img src="https://github.com/2lastview/haello-Android-Application/blob/master/screenshots/1.1.png" width="300px" />
 <img src="https://github.com/2lastview/haello-Android-Application/blob/master/screenshots/1.2.png" width="300px" />

-* You can choose a source language by tapping on FROM.
-If you select "Unknown" the web service will detect the language automatically using google translate.
+* Choose a source language by tapping on FROM.
+If you select "Unknown" the web service will detect the language automatically using [goslate](http://pythonhosted.org/goslate/).
 By tapping on TO you can select the target language.
 There is also a third option for editing the image.

 <img src="https://github.com/2lastview/haello-Android-Application/blob/master/screenshots/2.png" width="300px" />